 Overview

-White clover is a leguminous plant which has nitrogen fixation capabilities thus reducing the chemical fertiliser requirements in grasslands.
-White clover is suitable for grazing and persists for 3-8 years.
+White clover is a leguminous plant that has nitrogen fixation capabilities thus reducing the chemical fertiliser requirements in grasslands.
+White clover is suitable for grazing and persists for up to 10 years under proper management.

 Why should I Increase clover content in a dairy paddock?